barseghyanartur/django-dash/README.rst

 subclass the ``BaseMemoWidget`` and register them in the plugin widget registry.
 The ``layout_uid``, ``placeholder_uid``, ``plugin_uid``, ``cols`` and ``rows`` properties would be automatically generated.

-Of course, there would be cases when you can't use factory, since each plugin or widget is unique, but if you notice yourself subclassing the base widget or plugin many times without any change to the code, then it's perhaps a right time to start using the factory.
+Of course, there would be cases when you can't use factory, for example because each of your plugins or widgets differs from others by tiny important bits, but if you notice yourself subclassing the base widget or plugin many times without any change to the code, then it's perhaps a right time to start using the factory.

 Layout, plugin and widget summary
 ===============================================